pyca/cryptography/docs/bindings/openssl.rst

 .. warning::

-    The OpenSSL backend is not easy to use, small mistakes can lead to significant security vulnerabilities.
+    The OpenSSL API is not easy to use, small mistakes can lead to significant security vulnerabilities.
 We strongly recommend not using this directly, and instead using one of the higher level APIs exposed by ``cryptography``.